vmasterov/Gulp__Webpack/README.md

 ***

 ### clean.js
+#### Development, production:
-Will be launched before any build.
-Will remove folders from 'options.srcFrom'.
+* will be launched before any build,
+* will remove folders from 'options.srcFrom'.

 ***

 ### images.js
 #### Development:
-Copy project's images to the folder from 'options.srcFrom'.
+* copy project's images to the folder from 'options.srcFrom'.

 #### Production:
+The same as in development plus:
+* add hashes to files names,
+* optimization image,
-Add hash to files names, optimization images, write image info to the manifest.
+* write image info to the manifest.

 ***

 ### js-chunks.js and js-head.js
 #### Development, production:
-Concatenate files from 'options.srcFrom' to gulp-main.js and move it to folder from 'options.srcTo' ('temp' folder).
-Later js-webpack.js will take it from this folder for next manipulation
+* concatenate files from 'options.srcFrom' to gulp-main.js,
+* move it to folder from 'options.srcTo' ('temp' folder),
+* later js-webpack.js will take it from this folder for next manipulation.
+(Since the webpack needs one file, and there are many chunks, you must first combine them).

 ***

 ### js-webpack.js
 #### Development:
-Pick up files from 'options.entry' array.
-(This files are located into 'temp' folder. js-chunks.js put it there).
-Babel-loader transpile modern JS to current version, uglify it and put it into 'options.srcTo'.
+* pick up files from 'options.entry' array.
+(This files are located into 'temp' folder. js-chunks.js put it there),
+* add sourcemap to it,
+* Babel-loader transpile modern JS to current version,
+* uglify it,
+* put it into 'options.srcTo'.

 #### Production:
-The same as in development plus will be added hashes to files
+The same as in development plus:
+* will be added hashes to files.

 ***

 ### js-libs.js
 #### Development:
-Concatenate files from 'options.srcFrom' to gulp-main.js and move it to folder from 'options.srcTo'.
+* concatenate files from 'options.srcFrom' to gulp-main.js,
+* move it to folder from 'options.srcTo'.

 #### Production:
+The same as in development plus:
+* uglify it,
-The same as in development plus uglify it, rename (add '.min' suffix), write file name to the manifest.
+* rename (add '.min' suffix),
+* write file name to the manifest.

 ***

 ### pages.js
 #### Development:
-Move files to folder from 'options.srcTo'.
-Inject critical path styles as a string to head section of pages
+* move files to folder from 'options.srcTo',
+* inject critical path styles as a string to head section of pages.

 #### Production:
-The same as in development plus replace normal names with hashes names from the proper manifest.
+The same as in development plus:
+* replace normal names with hashes names from the proper manifest.

 ***

 ### server.js
 #### Development and production:
+* launch BrowserSync,
+* pass 'server' option from 'options.server',
+* add 'watch' listener to BrowserSync 'change' event.

+***

+### server-php.js
+#### Development and production:
+* launch BrowserSync
+* launch default php server (php -S localhost:8000),
+* set 'base' option equal './gulp-production',
+* use proxy for connection,
-Launch BrowserSync.
-Pass 'server' option from 'options.server'.
-Add 'watch' listener to 'change' event.
+* add 'watch' listener to BrowserSync 'change' event.

+***

+### styles.js
+#### Development:
+* move files to folder from 'options.srcTo',
+* add sourcemap to it,
+* peplace SCSS with CSS.

+#### Production:
+The same as in development plus:
+* replace normal background images paths with hashes paths,
+* write CSS file name to the manifest.

+***

+### styles-head.js
+#### Development:
+* inline file into head section of pages.

+#### Production:
+The same as in development plus:
+* replace normal background images paths with hashes paths,
+* replace SCSS with CSS,
+* minify it.

+***

+### styles-libs.js
+#### Development:
+* Concatenate files from 'options.srcFrom' to gulp-libs.css,
+* move it to folder from 'options.srcTo'.

+#### Production:
+The same as in development plus:
+* rename (add '.min' suffix),
+* write file name to the manifest.

+***

+### watch.js
+#### Development and production:
+* watch at changes into specify paths and launch proper task.

 ***